Prospective First Year Applicants (Domestic)

 Applicants applying for federal or state aid only (not Dickinson need-based assistance) do not need to complete the CSS PROFILE.

 Applicants applying for Dickinson need-based grant assistance and federal/state aid should complete BOTH the CSS PROFILE and the FAFSA.

 The CSS PROFILE Student Guide provides the basic information you need to complete your PROFILE application.
-For a more in-depth guide to the PROFILE process, the College Board has provided a helpful interactive video.

 Please note if the applicant's natural parents are divorced, separated or never married, the non-custodial parent must complete the Non-custodial Profile (NCP).
 Detailed submission instructions are provided to the applicant during the PROFILE registration.

 Parent and applicant tax returns should be submitted by April 15.
 Dickinson has contracted with the College Board to collect tax returns and other verification documents through their IDOC service.
 Applicants who have filed the PROFILE will receive an email from IDOC with instructions for completing this requirement.
 Learn More.
 Applicants for federal aid only should send signed copies of tax returns and W2s directly to the Financial Aid Office.

 If an applicant is applying for Dickinson need-based aid the parent(s) will also be required to send a copy of their signed 2014 federal tax returns and W-2's directly to Dickinson's Financial Aid Office.
 If the applicant and his/her parent(s) have already completed their 2015 tax returns and submitted them to IDOC, then the 2014 tax returns will not be necessary.